- It is increasingly evident that SAP has a very high maintenance overhead and that the new products from SAP are worse than SAP’s ERP system.

 How SAP Will Deal With its Customers that do Not Comply

-If you do not show interest in buying SAP, you will be most likely subject to an audit.
+If you do not show interest in buying SAP, you will most likely be subject to an audit.

 - “Open up dormant accounts.
 After pleasant introductions, new sales reps will use this technique to further deals.
 Former sales reps agree this is a shake-down for cash technique.

 - Drive sales through fear of audits.
 Audits are used to start the discussion.
-Unsuspecting customers who no longer have context about the original contract may fear breach of contract.
+Unsuspecting customers who no longer have context about the original contract may fear a breach of contract.

 - Scare customers into making additional purchases.
 Threats are used to set expectations.
-The vendors often waive the issue if the customer buys additional licenses as a “compromise”
+The vendors often waive the issue if the customer buys additional licenses as a “compromise.”

 - Force compliance into new licensing policies.
 Vendors use this as a way to drive conformity to new license models.
 The move from concurrent usage to named users was one example.

 - Meet territory sales goals.
 Unscrupulous sales managers suggest this technique to meet their numbers.
-Sales reps are told they are defending the vendors license rights.” – Ray Wang, Constellation Research
+Sales reps are told they are defending the vendors’ license rights.” – Ray Wang, Constellation Research.

 Inappropriate Constructs in IT Decision Making for Companies Using SAP